onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     "Are we more narcissistic than before？A review of The Culture of Narcissism by Christopher Lasch" https://www.youtube.com/watch?v=3fCrIBKTzpo

+we need norms about our norms
+    > "Although all societies need norms to function and to thrive, it should come as no surprise that different norms can and should apply in different settings and situations.
+What binds the norms together would instead be a set of “meta-norms” (i.e. norms about norms) which help regulate which norms should apply and when... we need deeper principles — meta-norms — that help us argue for how norms are locally created in each new complex situation, and why they can and should apply there.
+As such, we begin to uphold not monolithic, rigid norms, but a more resilient network of norms tailored to each situation." - [Our Justice System Needs an Update—an Update that Goes Against the Law, by Hanzi Freinacht](https://metamoderna.org/our-justice-system-needs-an-update-an-update-that-goes-against-the-law/)

 an organization is an interdependent set of relationships the culture of an org is the outcome of the enabling constraints